-The Music School is accommodated in the attractive Mews Quad and has seen considerable investment in recent years.
+The Music School is accommodated in the attractive Mews Quad.
 It boasts excellent teaching, rehearsal, ICT and recording facilities.
-We are also fortunate in having use of the Castle State Rooms, a fine venue for ABRSM exams and weekly recitals.
-The Lewis Hall hosts our major concerts and musical productions.
+We are also fortunate in having use of the Castle State Rooms, a fine venue for weekly recitals and ABRSM exams; the Lewis Hall hosts our major concerts and musical productions.

 Director of Music